 |

-You can edit the colors of Part-Outlines for those Parts that are kinematically-defined and not kinematically-defined.
-In the Application Settings dialog, we use these terms: •“Part Solved” for a Part that is kinematically-defined •“Part Not Solved” for a Part that is not kinematically-defined When you display Forces, we automatically change the colors of all Part-Outlines to have different colors. |
+You cannot edit the color of individual Part-Outlines, unless you show Forces - see Multi-colored Part-Outlines, below.
+You can edit the colors of Part-Outlines for the two states of a Part: kinematically-defined and not kinematically-defined.
+Yo edit the colors for the two States, see Application Settings > Graphics tab. > Display Colors In Application-Settings, we use these terms for the two states: •“Part Solved” for a Part that is kinematically-defined •“Part Not Solved” for a Part that is not kinematically-defined |

 |